Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Introduction

-Despite its simple definition, the algebras $Q_m(W)$ have a complicated structure: they do not seem to admit a good combinatorial description, nor do they have a natural presentation in terms of generators and relations.
-Nevertheless, these algebras possess many remarkable properties, such as Gorenstein duality (see Theorem~\ref{TGoren}), and are closely related to some fundamental objects in representation theory, such as Dunkl operators and double affine Hecke algebras (see \cite{BEG03, BC11}).
+Despite their elementary definition, the algebras $Q_m(W)$ have a nontrivial structure: they do not seem to admit a simple combinatorial description, nor do they have a natural presentation in terms of generators and relations.
+Nevertheless, these algebras possess many remarkable properties (e.g., the Gorenstein property, see Theorem~\ref{TGoren}) and carry very interesting structures related to representation theory (e.g., the action of the rational double affine Hecke algebras, see \cite{BEG03}).

 The goal of the present work is to give a topological realization of the algebras of quasi-invariants as (equivariant) cohomology rings of certain spaces naturally attached to compact connected Lie groups.
 Our main result can be viewed as a generalization of a well-known theorem of A. Borel \cite{Bo53} that realizes the algebra of invariant polynomials of a Weyl group $ W $ as the cohomology ring of the classifying space $BG$ of the associated Lie group $G$.
 As the algebras $Q_m(W)$ are defined over $\C$, we should clarify what we really mean by ``topological realization''.
 It is a fundamental consequence of Quillen's rational homotopy theory \cite{Qui69} that every reduced, locally finite, graded commutative algebra $A$ defined over a field $k$ of characteristic zero is topologically realizable, i.e. $ A \cong H^*(X, k) $ for some (simply-connected) space $X$.
-When equipped with cohomological grading, the algebras $Q_m(W)$ have all the above-listed properties ({\it cf.} Lemma~\ref{L1}); hence, the natural question: For which values of $m$ the $ Q_m(W)$'s are realizable, has an immediate answer: for all $m$.
-A more interesting (and much less obvious) question is whether one can realize quasi-invariants topologically as {\it a diagram of algebras} $ \{Q_m(W)\} $ (indexed by $m$) together with natural structure that these algebras carry (e.g., $W$-action).
-It is one of the objectives of this work to formulate a realization problem for the algebras of quasi-invariants in a precise (axiomatic) form by selecting a list of the desired properties.
-In the present paper, we state this problem for the classical Weyl groups (i.e., the crystallographic Coxeter groups over $\mathbb{R}$ or $\C$) in terms of classifying spaces of compact Lie groups (see Section~\ref{realizationprob}); in our subsequent paper, we will try to formulate a $p$-local version of the realization problem for algebras of quasi-invariants of non-crystallographic (in fact, non-Coxeter) groups defined over the $p$-adic numbers in terms of $p$-compact groups.
+When equipped with cohomological grading, the algebras $Q_m(W)$ have all the above-listed properties ({\it cf.} Lemma~\ref{L1}); hence, the natural question: ``{\it For which values of $m$ the $ Q_m(W)$'s are realizable}?'' has an immediate answer: {\it for all $m$}.